renzol2/diaspora/README.md

 ## Implementation

-The implementation of **Diaspora** involves the triggering of samples determined by Markov systems built from Maguindanaoan kulintang transcriptions recorded by musicologist Dr. Kristina Benitez and kulintang master Prof. Aga Mayo Butocan.
-I developed the Markov systems using Professor Heinrich Taube’s [musx](https://pypi.org/project/musx/) algorithmic composition software library, with audio processing in [SuperCollider](https://supercollider.github.io/).
+The implementation of **Diaspora** involves the triggering of samples determined by Markov systems built from Maguindanaon kulintang transcriptions recorded by musicologist Dr. Kristina Benitez and kulintang master Prof. Aga Mayo Butocan.
+I developed the Markov systems using Professor Heinrich Taube’s [`musx`](https://pypi.org/project/musx/) algorithmic composition software library, with audio processing in [SuperCollider](https://supercollider.github.io/).

+My work towards integrating kulintang with `musx` began in the fall of 2021 as my final project for MUS 305, a class on algorithmic composition with the `musx` package taught by Professor Heinrich Taube.
+You can view the original project [here](https://github.com/renzol2/mus305-fall21/tree/master/12_finalproject).